Maxwell Jacob Friedman

-Maxwell T. Friedman, better known by his ring name Maxwell Jacob Friedman (often abbreviated to MJF), is an American professional wrestler.
-He is currently signed to All Elite Wrestling (AEW), where he is the current AEW World Champion in his first reign, and holds the AEW Dynamite Diamond Ring, which he has won for four consecutive years.
+Maxwell Tyler Friedman (born March 15, 1996) is an American professional wrestler and actor, better known by the ring name Maxwell Jacob Friedman and the initials MJF.
+He is signed to All Elite Wrestling (AEW), where he is the current holder of the Men's Casino Gauntlet contract.

-He previously worked for Major League Wrestling (MLW), where he is a former MLW World Tag Team Champion, while also being a former one-time and inaugural MLW World Middleweight Champion.
-He departed MLW in January 2020.
-Friedman has also worked on the American independent circuit appearing most notably for Combat Zone Wrestling, where he is a former one-time CZW World Heavyweight Champion and a two-time CZW Wired Champion.
+Friedman previously worked for Major League Wrestling (MLW), where he became a one-time MLW World Tag Team Champion and a one-time and inaugural MLW World Middleweight Champion.
+He has also worked on the American independent circuit for promotions such as Combat Zone Wrestling (CZW), where he became a one-time CZW World Heavyweight Champion and a one-time CZW Wired Champion.

 Early life

+Maxwell Tyler Friedman was born into an Ashkenazi Jewish family in Plainview, New York, on March 15, 1996.
+At the age of five, he appeared on an episode of The Rosie O'Donnell Show that aired in 2001, singing "You Are My Sunshine" after his parents submitted a tape of him singing it in an operatic style while eating a pear.
+After a video of his performance resurfaced in 2019, it was referenced as part of a wrestling storyline.
+During his interview with Rosie O'Donnell, Friedman said he aspired to be an opera singer and a professional wrestler, and that Goldberg and The Rock were his favorite wrestlers.

-Maxwell T. Friedman was born into an American Jewish family in the suburbs of Plainview, New York, on Long Island.
-He graduated in 2014 from Plainview – Old Bethpage John F. Kennedy High School, where he was a member of the football team.
-During his senior year, he was named Honorable Mention, All County, for football.
+Friedman grew up as a religious Jew, having had his "original" Bar mitzvah in 2009.
+Friedman graduated in 2014 from Plainview – Old Bethpage John F. Kennedy High School where he was a member of the football team.
 He briefly attended Hartwick College in Oneonta, New York.

-In 2001, Friedman appeared on an episode of The Rosie O'Donnell Show, singing "You Are My Sunshine" after his parents submitted a tape of him singing it in an operatic style while eating a pear.
-After a video of his performance resurfaced in 2019, Friedman (while in character) initially denied the appearance before admitting it, stating that Rosie O'Donnell was trying to cling onto her fading star and that he "didn't have the nerve" to tell Britney Spears (who appeared on the same episode) that she "wasn't going to make it as a singer".

 Professional wrestling career

-Early career
+Early career (2015–2016)

-Friedman was trained by Brian Myers and Pat Buck and made his in-ring debut in their Create A Pro Wrestling Academy in Hicksville, New York.
+Friedman was trained by Brian Myers and Pat Buck, and made his in-ring debut in their Create A Pro Wrestling Academy in Hicksville, New York, on February 15, 2015, at age 18.
 He also wrestled for Combat Zone Wrestling and Five Borough Wrestling during his debut year and went on to appear in numerous promotions across the northeastern independent wrestling circuit.
-In April 2015, WWE uploaded Friedman's entry for WWE Tough Enough to their YouTube channel.
+In April 2015, WWE uploaded his entry for WWE Tough Enough to their YouTube channel.
+He also appeared as an onscreen security guard during Samoa Joe's entrance at NXT TakeOver: Brooklyn II in August 2016 during which he was pushed by Joe.